Fashion Business Descriptions

-SXF 250 How to Write Garment Specs for Improved Manufacturing Consistency
+SXF 250 How to Write Garment Specs for Improved Manufacturing Consistency for Wovens and Knits

 Upgrade the quality and consistency of your samples and production by improving your ability to write comprehensive, accurate specifications.
 This hands-on workshop explains how to measure and set up a spec sheet to communicate in any market and at any price point, whether you are sourcing abroad or at home.
 Review the techniques necessary to analyze the particular specs for cut-and-sew knits, sweater knits, and wovens.
 Learn how to change the specifications of an existing garment and develop a new one.
 Highly recommended for technical designers.